theobald-software/theobald-software.github.io/content/_en/board-connector/introduction/installation-and-update.md

 |:----|:---|
 |Main Program Files | Default setting of the installation routine |
 |Start Menu Shortcut | Component that adds shortcuts to the start menu |
-|Convert Config files | Converts extractions, sources, destinations, etc. from previous version format to new format.
+|Convert Config files | Converts extractions, sources, etc. from previous version format to new format.
 Crucial when installing major releases and upgrading from e.g., version 3.x to 4.x.
 |Install Service | Installs the server component as a windows service and automatically boots it.
 See also section [Architecture](./architecture).|

 The license installation procedure is described in the section [Installing the license](license#installing-the-board-connector-license---boardconnectorlicensejson).